 This Year, Make it a Budget-Friendly Vacation

-Before you hit the open road this summer, check out a few budget-friendly vacation tips.
+Before you hit the open road, here are a few budget-friendly vacation tips.

 As early as you can, take a budget “gut check” before you pack up the kids and the car.
 Get a handle on your monthly income and typical expenses, including credit card debt or other loan payments.